-Truly effective leaders instinctively and intentionally live out their beliefs through their actions.
-Many of your actions as a leader will be counter intuitive to institutional training, practices and belief structures within your organization.
+Truly effective leaders instinctively and intentionally live out their beliefs – through their actions.
+Many of your actions as a leader will be counter intuitive to institutional training, practices, and belief structures within your organization.
 Your ability as a leader to recognize and navigate through challenges will be the difference between systemic vs situational change.
-Traditional approaches to continuous improvement reform begin with the mentality of how to address the issue within the existing institutional structures.
+Traditional approaches to continuous improvement reform begins with the mentality of how do they address the issue within the existing institutional structures.
 From the onset this approach will yield typical results when the expected results are far from typical.
-As a transformational leaders you must be anything but typical.
+As transformational leaders, you must be anything but typical.

 Every person in your organization has innate and learned leadership skills.
 Superintendents and building principals must have an acute awareness of each individuals’ talents and leverage them for the benefit of the organization.
 If you understand what institutional barriers are in place that act against coordinating these efforts you will be more successful in breaking them down.
 In doing so you will create a culture empowered to take responsible risks and support innovative approaches to solve the complex issues your school or district may face.
 We are all born with innate curiosity but over time institutional norming confines our instincts.
 Leaders cannot fly in the face of institutional practice but rather, find ways to change the belief structures that define the culture and nurtures curiosity.